Sorry, you need to enable JavaScript to visit this website.

 Providing quality access to creative environments

-This section describes top-level initiatives for widening the access of young people to creative environments where young people feel comfortable in expressing their ideas and have at their disposal the means to develop them in creative activities.
+This section describes top-level initiatives for widening the access for young people to creative environments where young people feel comfortable expressing their ideas and have the means to develop them in creative activities at their disposal.

-According to the Music Action Plan 2019–2022, the initiative ‘Young Artistic Talents’ has been established.
-The initiative is funded with DKK 8 million in the 2019–2022 period.
-The initiative supports the artistic development of young people when they struggle to gain a foothold as a professional artist.
+According to the Music Action Plan 2023–2026, the initiative ‘Young Artistic Talents’ is funded with DKK 4 million in the 2023–2026 period.
+The initiative supports the artistic development of young people when they struggle to gain a foothold as professional artists.
 The initiative supports the young talents for 2 years.

-Furthermore, a scholarship for composers and songwriters has been established in the Music Action Plan 2019–2022.
+Furthermore, a scholarship for composers and songwriters is supported by the Music Action Plan 2023–2026.
 The total amount is 8 million DKK.

-Since 2007, the National Gallery of Denmark (Statens Museum for Kunst/SMK) has run a creative community for young people called Young People’s Art Laboratories (Unges Laboratorier for Kunst/ULK).
-Young people in ULK are engaged in distributing and communicating the museum’s art through an activistic and idealistic approach.
-Every Wednesday between 4pm and 8pm, about 25 young people meet and work with communicative art projects.
-ULK is free for the young people, but they have to apply for membership.
+Since 2007, the National Gallery of Denmark (Statens Museum for Kunst/SMK) has run a creative community for young people called Young People’s Art Laboratories (Unges Laboratorier for Kunst/The ULK Art Labs).
+Young people in ULK are engaged in distributing and communicating the museum’s art through an active and idealistic approach.
+Every Wednesday between 4 pm and 8 pm, 20-25 young people meet and work with communicative art projects.
+ULK is free for young people, but they have to apply for membership.

 Approximately 65 of the Danish municipalities have youth councils and 25 municipalities have youth houses which are often led by the young volunteers themselves.